Updated: Jun 25

-Yesterday in Mountain Tourists history, Miller James Huggins - among the best second basemen of the dead-ball era and one of the smallest big leaguers of all time (5' 1" or 5'2" and 125 lbs) - was born in Cincinnati, Ohio in 1878.
+Yesterday, in Mountain Athletic Club history, Miller James Huggins - among the best second basemen of the dead-ball era and one of the smallest big leaguers of all time (5' 1" or 5'2" and 125 lbs) - was born in Cincinnati, Ohio in 1878.

 Hug had a solid thirteen year career with the Reds and St. Louis Cardinals, but is best remembered with plaques in Cooperstown (inducted to the Hall of Fame in 1964) and Yankee Stadium's Monument Park for his managerial career.
 Huggins led the Yankees' "murderer's row" teams of Ruth and Gehrig to three World Series titles in 1923, 1927, 1928.

 Huggins joined the Fleischmann nine in the Summer of 1900 when Julius Fleischmann took over a Cincinnati sporting goods store owned team called Spinney's Specials to beef up his Catskills club.
 The 1900 campaign for the Tourists (as they were often referred to) was their best season.
 One report stated that the "crack private baseball team of the millionaire Mayor" only lost four out of sixty games.
 Hug is pictured here sitting below Mayor Fleischmann: